dark-side-droid/neotools/README.md

 # Neotools

-A couple of python scripts that enhance day to day workflow by making it slightly faster.
+A couple of python scripts that enhance day-to-day workflow by automating some very common repetitive tasks.
 These tools are saved within your Houdini .shelf, which itself is a file and can be moved between houdini installations.